Perturbative unitarity bounds from momentum-space entanglement: Flat spacetime

 \subsection{General relativity}

 In this section, we present a preliminary investigation of our purity bounds applied to general relativity.
+While we ignore a few conceptual issues, we find this exploratory analysis intriguing because our purity bound ends up recovering the same scaling as one would obtain from demanding that a black hole has the maximum entropy for a region of a given size\footnote{E.P. would like to thank Xi Tong for pointing this out.} (as formalised by a series of increasingly more general bounds \cite{Bousso:1999xy,Bekenstein:1980jp,Fischler:1998st}).

 Our approach consists of computing the purity from the cubic interaction of gravitons in GR.
 This is quite naive for a variety of reasons\footnote{We are thankful to D. Skinner and R. Soni for pointing out some of these issues to us.}.
 First, it is known that the computation of entanglement in gauge theories is considerably more complicated because of the existence of constraint equations (see e.g. \cite{Casini:2013rba,Ghosh:2015iwa,Soni:2015yga}).
 In the interacting theory these constraints couple different Fourier modes.
 Second, the graviton field is not gauge invariant and so our single-Fourier mode purity depends on the gauge choice.
 Here we have in mind that some physical apparatus selects a preferred set of coordinates and the graviton field we consider is defined in that gauge.
 It would be interesting to find a more covariant formulation of our analysis. \\

 Graviton interactions in general relativity have a very similar form to the previous scalar example because they also involve two derivatives and three fields to lowest order in $\Mpl^{-1}$.
 For spinning fields, we choose our system $\S$ to be a single helicity mode, which we will take to have helicity $+2$ and momentum $\bfp$.
 The purity picks up contributions from all possible helicities over which we sum,